robertomorel/go-lang-grpc/README.md

 # Golang for gRPC

 ## About
-gRPC is a Google´s framework which facilitates the communication process between systems in a way extremely fast, lite, language independently
+gRPC is a Google´s framework which facilitates the communication process between systems in a way extremely fast, lite and language independently

 - Remote Procedure Call
   - It´s a call of functions from a Client to a Server